csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

-No similar apps and they have needs
-(what the app can do: find people also have cancer and can understand each other)

 #### Q4: How will you build it?